-At Ginger HQ we talk a lot about how to speak; how to engage that inner fiery spark to engage with your audience.
-But how do you take that sparkle and write a speech that inspires?
-Every speech starts with an idea, be it for school or work or a TED talk about your area of speciality.
+Every great speech starts with an idea, be it for school or work or a TED talk about your area of speciality.
 We investigate how to get all those ideas from your head to a written speech and then back to your heart.
-Author of “How to be Brilliant at Public Speaking”, Sarah Lloyd-Hughes explains the five steps of speech writing…
+Author of “How to be Brilliant at Public Speaking“, Sarah Lloyd-Hughes explains the five steps of speech writing…

 Even heads of state and other renowned orators have help in writing a speech.
 They often have professional speech writers to provide them with great content, but you too can learn not only how to talk but also how to write a speech like a pro.

-- What is my message?
-What effect am I really trying to share by speaking?
+- What effect am I trying to have by speaking?

-Speech writing step two: Think about your audience
+Speech writing step 2: Think about your audience

 Ask: To whom am I speaking?
 Before you start writing you first must ask yourself Who is my audience and what are they seeking?
 Writing a speech for a group of human rights activists would be very different to a speech for business managers.
 Technology engineers might have a totally different perspective on your subject than a room full of English professors.
 Thinking deeply about your audience’s needs is the quality of a public speaker I call Empathy.
 It’s an important starting point on your speech writing journey.